-- When eating outside, keep all food and drinks covered while they are not being eaten.
-Dispose of food in garbage bags and trash cans.
+- When eating outside, keep all food and drinks covered while they are not being consumed.
+Dispose of food scraps (and disposable dishes, dinnerware, etc.) in garbage bags and trash cans.
 Keep trashcans covered and (preferably) away from the house (to avoid drawing more foraging ants to where you are working)..

 - Indoors – do not leave food exposed on tables, counter tops, or floors (in the case of pet foods).

 - If your need to treat a fire ant mound that is disrupting cleanup and other activities, drench the mound with a liquid insecticide.
-Products containing Sevin, cyfluthrin or bifenthrin and permethrin should work.
-Be careful applying pesticides near standing water, ponds and pools.
+Products containing Sevin, cyfluthrin or bifenthrin, lamda-cyhalothrin, and permethrin should work.
+Be careful when applying pesticides near standing water, ponds and pools.
+Many of these products have restrictions on how close they can be applied to a body of water.
 Fire ant baits work well, but they also take significantly longer time to effectively reduce the ant population and may not be as effective when there are other food sources (e.g, trash cans with old food) readily available..
 Also, if you have fire ant bait that was damaged by rain or flooding, it’s likely contaminated and won’t be attractive to the ants.
 A list of products that can be used against fire ants is available in the North Carolina Agricultural Chemicals Manual.